 This is also the helpless sensation you sense in an earthquake - or as the psalmist puts it, "the mountains shake with its swelling."
 There's nothing you can do when the ground shakes.
 You're at the earth's mercy...

-There are times in life when we've all felt like a whitewater swimmer, or a flood victim, or the earth is shaking all around us... life is out of control.
+There're times in everyone's life when we feel like a whitewater swimmer, or a flood victim, or the earth is shaking around us - and our reaction is to panic.
+At times life creates some terribly hopeless feelings.